How we're delivering on the commitments made in our prospectus for a renewed CBI.

 Communicate to members a refined mission statement, including clarity on: how we will organise the CBI in response; how members engage in its delivery and success; and where we have progressed recommendations on mission and principles to date

-- Our new mission statement is firmly rooted in the work we did with members before the EGM, reflecting our core strengths and purpose:
+- Our mission statement is firmly rooted in the work we did with members before the EGM, reflecting our core strengths and purpose:

 - “We serve as the catalyst between industry and government to drive positive change, speaking for businesses of all sizes and sectors across the whole economy, in every UK region and nation, ensuring sustainable growth for the benefit of society.”